Everything You Need to Know About Law Firm SEO

-Conversely, having incorrect or duplicate listings can hamper a business’ ability to rank well in local search.
+Conversely, having incorrect or duplicate listings can hamper a business’s ability to rank well in local searches.
 And that’s not to mention how frustrated consumers get when they find inaccurate information online.

 Syndication helps push your business information across the web quickly and effectively.
 We use BrightLocal for the job.

 Their syndication service distributes client data to thousands of directories, apps, and mapping services.

 If you’ve ever changed jobs, moved office locations, or just want to perform better in search – you need syndication!